awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-metrics-insights-querylanguage.md

 Required\.
 Specifies the function to use to aggregate observations in each time bucket \(detemined by the provided period\)\.
 Also specifies the name of the metric to query\.
 The valid values for **FUNCTION** are `AVG`, `COUNT`, `MAX`, `MIN`, and `SUM`\.
 + `AVG` calculates the average of the observations matched by the query\.
-+ `COUNT` returnst the count of the observations matched by the query\.
++ `COUNT` returns the count of the observations matched by the query\.
 + `MAX` returns the maximum value of the observations matched by the query\.
 + `MIN` returns the minimum value of the observations matched by the query\.
 + `SUM` calculates the sum of the observations matched by the query\.